olalakul/s3-website-with-boto3/README.md

 # S3 Webpage with boto3

 Using boto3 - the ASW SDK for python - to create a static webpage on S3.
+Created during "Intro to Cloud DevOps" Udacity Course.

 Jupyter notebook s3_webpage.ipynb contains the python code, which uses boto3